Skip to main content

 In addition to the above, I have recently been involved in a number of funded collaborative projects:

 - In 2019 I was awarded funding from Exeter's European Network Fund to set up a project entitled 'Before Invisibility: Classical meets Vernacular in Early Modern Translation Studies' with Beatrijs Vanacker at KU Leuven in Belgium and Freyja Cox Jensen and other colleagues across Humanities at Exeter.
-This led to two workshops in early summer 2021 and, thanks to further funding from Exeter's Institute for Cultural Enquiry, a conference in Leuven in June 2022.
+This led to two workshops in early summer 2021 and, thanks to further funding from Exeter's Institute for Cultural Enquiry, a conference in Leuven in June 2022; and thanks to further internal funding, a workshop in Leiden in June 2023.

 - As Co-I: GW4 Generator Award-funded project 'Rhetoric in Society' led by Paul Earlie (Bristol) (2020-21).